Access control rules¶

 If more than one condition is activated in a rule, each condition must apply for the rule to be applied (logical AND).
 If only one of several rules should apply (logical OR), several access control rules must be defined.

 With basic knowledge of Boolean algebra, the option Invert all conditions can be used as negation operator in conjunction with inverted actions to model extended scenarios.
-For example, if a user must be a member of two specific groups to allow access to a computer, two seperate rules can be created that deny access, if the user is not a member of either group.
+For example, if a user must be a member of two specific groups to allow access to a computer, two separate rules can be created that deny access, if the user is not a member of either group.

 If there is no matching access control rule so that all activated conditions apply, access is denied and the connection is closed.
 This prevents an attacker from being accidentally allowed access due to an incomplete ruleset.